preciousplum/redmine_unc_autolink/README.md

     *) Database Migration is **not** required.

 ## Compatibility
-This plugin version is compatible with Redmine 3.4.* in principle.
+This plugin version is compatible with Redmine 3.4.* or later in principle.
-However, this plugin has been tested on Redmine 3.4.5 only currently.
+However, this plugin has been tested on Redmine 4.2.5 only currently.

 ## Screen Image
 ![Screen Image](assets/images/screenimage.png)